kreshnaa-raam/forecasting/README.md

 Models can be composed of mixins for various estimators and forecast processes.
 These composable pieces can be put together in different ways to solve many problems.
 The RegularTimeSeriesModel is the core that problem specific parts are added to when forecasting or gap filling a particular timeseries.
-The estimator is the next essential building block.
-It can be a Classifier or a Regressor.
-There are many different numerical techniques that can be applied via the estimator.
+The [estimator](https://scikit-learn.org/stable/developers/develop.html#estimators) is the next essential building block.
+The estimator can be either a Classifier (a discrete estimator) or a Regressor (a continuous estimator).
+There are many different numerical techniques for [supervised learning](https://scikit-learn.org/stable/supervised_learning.html) estimators.
 The process is the last essential component.
 It defines the timeseries being forecast and the available feature data that might have predictive value.
 Having composed a Model class from these three parts, it is then up to the user to create an instance of the class with configuration arguments that tune the model features for the specific meter load or pv forecast.

 <!-- Explain what this does - for lawyers... point to ipynb example -->